Recent Blog Articles

 Follow me on Twitter @drClaire

-There has been a lot of violence in the world in the past few weeks — and many of our children have been watching it.
+There’s always a lot of violence in the world — and many of our children watch it.

 That’s not a good thing.

-Add to that the violence in movies — even G-rated movies — and video games and, as the American Academy of Pediatrics (AAP) said in their policy statement entitled Virtual Violence, “Media violence is woven into the fabric of American children’s lives.”
+Add to that the violence in movies — even G-rated movies — and video games and, as the American Academy of Pediatrics (AAP) has said "Media violence is woven into the fabric of American children’s lives."

-The AAP released the policy statement because they want people to understand that exposure to “virtual” violence, through news, social and entertainment media, can be bad for children.
+The AAP wants people to understand that exposure to "virtual" violence, through news, social and entertainment media, can be bad for children.
 Multiple studies have shown that children exposed to violence may be more aggressive, and they may have behavioral problems.
 They may also become desensitized to violence, which may be the worst outcome — imagine a generation of children growing up thinking that violence is acceptable and unremarkable.

 Every person is different; some are likely to be more affected by others.
 But as the policy statement points out, given how wide the exposure is, even just a small percentage can end up being a big effect.
 The example they give:

 It’s attention and action that the pediatricians most want.
 Here are some of their suggestions regarding "virtual violence":

 - Pediatricians and parents should think about the "media diet" of children.
 What children watch on screens is just as important — if not more important — than how much time they spend in front of screens.

 - Parents need to be mindful of what their children see and what games they play.
 To the extent that it’s possible, parents should try to watch and play with their children.
 With older children, especially those with computers and smart phones, it’s important to talk about what they are seeing and doing.